-Group insurance plans by Canara HSBC Oriental Bank of Commerce Life Insurance are a smart choice for employers and associations operating in different sectors.
+Group insurance plans by Canara HSBC Life Insurance are a smart choice for employers and associations operating in different sectors.
 These plans secure financial needs of group members and help employers meet their employee benefit payouts in an effective manner.

 Benefits of Group Insurance